ProfSynapse/postiz-app/apps/README.md

 ## Docker Build Tips

 1. Each service has its own .dockerignore to optimize builds
-2. Build caches use simple, unique IDs
+2. Multi-stage builds keep final images small
-3. Shared code is copied into each service's container
+3. Shared code is properly copied and built
 4. Environment variables are set at runtime

 ## Railway Configuration